 We love all things Italian—including, of course, olive oil.
 Unfortunately, according to the American Olive Oil Producers Association, as much as 75 percent of the extra virgin olive oil that is imported from Italy to the United States is unpure.
 The Italian Mafia is to blame: The Mob takes pure olive oil and cuts it with cheaper oils, then sells it at the higher price and pockets the extra cash.

-In light of stories highlighting the health hazards of adulterated extra virgin olive oil—from the 60 Minutes exposé to author Tom Mueller’s book Extra Virginity—many Americans have started sourcing the staple ingredient domestically.
+In light of stories highlighting the health hazards of adulterated extra virgin olive oil—from a 60 Minutes exposé to author Tom Mueller’s book Extra Virginity—many Americans have started sourcing the staple ingredient domestically.

-Loaded with antioxidants and healthy fats, extra virgin olive oil is now being produced in the States at a rate like never before.
-Last year, California, the leading American producer of olive oil, churned out four million gallons—more than 10 times the amount the state produced in 2004.
+Loaded with antioxidants and healthy fats, extra virgin olive oil is now being produced in the United States at a rate like never before.
+In 2019, California, the leading American producer of olive oil, churned out 4 million gallons—more than 10 times the amount the state produced in 2004.

-Here, nine orchards that make their own EVOO and are gorgeous getaways, too.
+Here are nine orchards in the U.S. that make their own EVOO and are gorgeous getaways, too.

 Dry Creek Olive Company

 Get your boots dirty and walk through the vineyards and orchards at Trattore Farms (Italian for tractor), home of Dry Creek Olive Company.
 Its seven-ton granite stone mill was shipped in from the Perugia region of Italy and combined with a modern hammer mill to produce unfiltered EVOO.

 Try estate-grown olive oils infused with Meyer lemon, jalapeño, and lime or a more traditional blend that can be tasted during a wine, olive oil, and food pairing meal inside its cliffside mill, which has Tuscan-like views of the valley below.
 The 40-acre property includes 10 acres of olive orchards with 22 varietals that are mingled among the estate-grown vines.